-Global markets exhibited elevated levels of volatility as the year progressed, culminating in a significant fourth quarter correction across financial markets.
-Equity markets finished the year in negative territory across all segments and geographies.
-U.S. markets fared better than international markets with the S&P 500 down -4.38% versus the MSCI ACWI IMI returning -10.08%.
-Smaller capitalized equities experienced significant draw downs, particularly in international and emerging markets.
-International small cap equities where down -17.89% and emerging market equities -14.58%.
-Fixed income provided needed diversification and exhibited positive returns, with the Barclays U.S. Aggregate positive in the fourth quarter and flat at year-end.
-U.S. GDP grew at 2.9% in 2018 up from 2.6% in 2017.
+Global markets exhibited strong returns across all asset classes.
+Equity markets finished the year in positive territory across all segments and geographies.
+U.S. markets fared better than international markets with the S&P 500 up 31.48% versus the MSCI ACWI IMI returning 27.09%.
+Smaller capitalized equities experienced similar strong returns, particularly in international and emerging markets.
+International small cap equities were up 24.96% and emerging market equities 18.42%.
+Fixed income provided diversification and exhibited positive returns, with the Barclays U.S. Aggregate up 8.72%.
+U.S. GDP grew at 2.3% in 2019 down from 2.9% in 2018.
 Job growth was strong throughout the year, but is expected to slow going forward.
-The unemployment rate continued to fall, finishing the year at 3.7%.
+The unemployment rate continued to fall, finishing the year at a 50-year low of 3.5%.
 The economy remains near full employment and wage pressure trended upward as the higher job numbers are likely a result in tighter job market for employers and increase cost for business expansions.